 “We are excited to serve these communities as responsible corporate actors in meeting the needs of cannabis patients, while also leaving a positive community footprint,” said Terrapin CEO Chris Woods.

-Terrapin has pledged to assist in creating an employment pipeline by alumni of the non-profit WomenRising, which helps vulnerable women and their families to potential employment opportunities within Terrapin.
-Terrapin also has pledged financial support to the organization.
+Terrapin has pledged to assist in creating an employment pipeline by alumni of the non-profit WomenRising.
+They help vulnerable women and their families to potential employment opportunities within Terrapin.
+They have also pledged financial support to the organization.

 “Terrapin recognizes that partnerships between the business and non-profit sectors create synergies which benefit individuals and the larger community,” said Roseann Mazzeo, WomenRising Executive Director.